simon-baer/websmscom-csharp/README.md

 Latest Version
 ------------------

+  * Version 2.1.0: Optionally a proxy can be specified in the SmsClient constructor.
   * Version 2.0.0: Only the SDK DLL and one example have been ported from the original project.

 Usage